Driver Improvement Program (DIP)

 You cannot take a DIP course before you have the date of your conviction to provide to the course.
 Remember, you have 60 days after the conviction date to complete the course.

 No person may attend the Driver Improvement Program to avoid point assessment more than one time in any 36 month period.
-Course completion documents should be sent directly to the Missouri Department of Revenue at the following address:
+Course completion documents (MO Form 4444) should be sent directly to the Missouri Department of Revenue at the following address:

 Missouri Department of Revenue Driver License Bureau